7 Harmful Effects of Divorce in the Lives of Children

-Divorce affects other aspects of children’s lives, such as education and, in some cases, even health.
-It’s much more than the dissolution of the marriage bond.
-When parents are separated, it can break down a child’s world.
+Similarly, it affects other aspects of their lives such as academics and, in some cases, health.
+Divorce is much more than the dissolution of the marriage.
+When parents separate, the children’s world often comes crashing down.

-The separation process causes a state of grief that every member of the family must cope with.
-Although experts attest that children will manage to adapt and accept it, what’s certain is that no one is left unharmed by a divorce.
+Separation creates a state of grief that each family member must cope with.
+Although experts say that the children manage to adapt and assimilate, the truth is that no one comes out of the divorce unscathed.

 - Domestic violence (physical or emotional)